Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md

 ## Route Matrix Result

 The route matrix result is stored in `RouteMatrixResult` type.
-User can access the `Matrix` from `RouteMatrixResult`:
+You can access the `Matrix` from `RouteMatrixResult`:

 ```C# Snippet:RouteMatrixResult
 // Route matrix result summary